MeganHarrison/pydanticai-mcp/README.md

 # Pydantic AI MCP Agent - Tool Integration Framework

 This project demonstrates how to build an AI agent that integrates with Model Context Protocol (MCP) servers, allowing AI models to access external tools through a standardized interface.
-It uses Pydantic AI for the agent framework and MCP for tool integration, and the MCP configuration is similar to Claude Desktop/Windsurf/Cline.
+It uses git for version control, Pydantic AI for the agent framework and MCP for tool integration, and the MCP configuration is similar to Claude Desktop/Windsurf/Cline.

 ## Quick Start